About

 Samuel Sanderson

 Sam's work has been featured as the ceremonial gift between the Canadian government and Haida Nation as well as a series of trees that are used by Toronto's very own Michelin Star restaurant - Enigma.
-Sam's art can be found in homes and businesses all across Canada and the USA and these pieces range in scale from wedding favours to large scale commissions.
+Sam's art can be found in homes and businesses all across Canada and the USA with these pieces range in scale from wedding small favours to large scale commissions.

 Currently Sam is using Due North Trees as a creative outlet.
 Every sale and commission makes a real difference as Sam works towards becoming a licensed architect.